-In 1979 – when West Houston wasn’t even Houston and this area was just a neighborhood on the edge of the prairie – nine families joined together to form a Reform congregation and named it Temple Sinai.
+In 1979, when West Houston wasn’t even within the city limits, when this area was just a neighborhood on the edge of the prairie, nine families joined together to form a Reform congregation, Temple Sinai.

 It was a time when there was very little west of Highway 6 other than the J.C.C. campsite and San Antonio.
 While a “Jewish-style” deli actually existed, there was certainly an absence of an official Reform Jewish presence out here in the “wilderness.”
 That all changed in the summer of 1979 with the establishment of Temple Sinai.

 Until 1983, the congregation met in a building in the Memorial area of Houston, in rental space that allowed for both services and a functioning religious school.
 In 1983, the decision was made to purchase the building where we were tenants, and Temple Sinai became the owner of its first property at 783 Country Place.